bdpgmbv/Enterprise-Software-Design-Architecture/README.md

 a.
 Declared primary key: @Id @GeneratedValue
 b. @ManyToOne relationship to Patient, Provider
 c. @Inheritance, use join strategy or table-per-subclass strategy
 	i.
-Discriminator column is not required except for single-table strategy, thus used single-table strategy
+Discriminator column is not required except for single-table strategy, thus used join-table strategy
 d. @Temporal for date fields
 e.
 Radiology dates: @ElementCollection
 ```
+* From this JPA-annotated code, generated the SQL scripts for creating the corresponding tables in a database.

+Basic Setup Required:
+*Created a JPA project with Payara Adapter.
+*Used appropriate JPA Version to use EclipseLink Platform (ORM runtime, EclipseLink is the reference implementation of JPA).
+Installed the EclipseLink ORM runtime to the IDE.
+*By choosing Postgresql as the connection profile Installed the driver for Postgresql - PostgreSQL JDBC driver.
+*Provided the connection properties - database name, the credentials to be used for authenticating to the database server, URL for the JDBC connection.